-Policy SP28 - Protection of the International and European Designated Sites

-Policy SP29 - Strategic Access Management and Monitoring Plan (SAMM)

-Policy SP30 - Biodiversity and Geodiversity Assets

-The Environment Act 2021 came into force in November 2021.
+Policy SP28 - Protection of the International and European Designated Sites Policy SP29 - Strategic Access Management and Monitoring Plan (SAMM) Policy SP30 - Biodiversity and Geodiversity Assets The Environment Act 2021 came into force in November 2021.
 The Act introduces a requirement for development to provide a minimum of a 10% biodiversity net gain, preferably on site which now comes into force January 2024.
 Local planning authorities can currently require a net gain in biodiversity via paragraph 174 of the NPPF (2021).
 The adopted local plan already contains a policy SP30 - Biodiversity and Geodiversity assets setting out a biodiversity net gain requirement.
 A biodiversity strategy will be produced which will set out in more detail, how the council intends to improve and the opportunities for biodiversity with the District.

 The Environment Act 2021 requires local authorities to publish a Biodiversity Report setting out their biodiversity duty actions as part of their enhanced biodiversity duty.
 This is over and above biodiversity duties as part of the planning process.
-The first consideration of possible actions has to be completed by January 2024.
-The end date of the first reporting period should be no later than 1 January 2026.
-After this the end date of each reporting year must be within 5 years.
+The first consideration of possible actions was published in February 2024.
+This report was a stock check on the actions taken to improve biodiversity to date.
+It set out potential future actions that the Council could do which may evolve over the coming years as plans, projects and procedures are formulated.

 Another requirement arising from the Environment Act is for the creation of Local Nature Recovery Strategies (LNRS).
 The Government has identified those bodies who will produce these and Kent County Council has been identified.
 KCC launched the Local Nature Recovery Strategy - making Space for Nature (MS4N) - on 5th October 2023.
+Since then the Council has been involved in drafting priorities and potential measures for the LNRS as part of its role as a supporting authority.
+It is anticipated that KCC will launch a public consultation on the draft LNRS in January 2025.
 Further information is available on the Making Space for Nature website.